Labeling events with rules

 When you deploy rules, you deploy all rules.
 When you take an action on rules (such as creating, deactivating, or deleting), you are prompted to deploy all rules.
 For best results, create all planned rules and then deploy them at the same time.
 If you deploy a rule with restricted management rights, the set of management rights is applied to all deployed rules.
 The rule or Integrity Monitor tools are removed from any endpoints that are not a member of the updated computer management group.

 You cannot deploy rules to endpoints with action locks turned

-If you have enabled Endpoint Configuration approval, rule deployment must be approved in Endpoint Configuration before rules are deployed to endpoints.
+If you enabled Endpoint Configuration approval, rule deployment must be approved in Endpoint Configuration before rules deploy to endpoints.

 Rules are automatically redeployed when the Integrity Monitor module is upgraded in Tanium Cloud, which could occur without prior notice.
 If you have not yet deployed a newly created rule, it is automatically deployed if the module is upgraded before you manually deploy it.

 Deactivate a rule if you no longer want the rule to run.
 On the Rules page, select the rule you want to deactivate and click Deactivate.

 Deactivating a rule does not delete any labeled events associated with the rule.

 To support consistent auditing, deactivation is permanent.
 If you want to reactivate the rule, you must duplicate it and save the new rule.

 - You cannot deactivate a rule that is not deployed.
 You can delete the rule if you no longer want to deploy it; see Delete a rule.

 To support consistent auditing, you cannot directly edit a rule or reactivate a deactivated rule.
 However, you can duplicate an existing rule, modify settings, and save the new rule.